SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/managing-tenants.md

 * Name: Microservice instance name
 * Restarts: The number of microservice instance restarts

-Further details are provided on the **Status** tab of the respective application, see [Administration > Managing applications](/users-guide/administration#managing-applications).
+Further details are provided on the **Status** tab of the respective web app, see [Administration > Managing web apps](/users-guide/administration#managing-applications).

 <a name="tenants-custom-properties"></a>